What Happens If You Upload a 3D Model with ‘Errors’ to Our Site and Place an Order?

 There are clear rules for the use of each and every 3D printing material.
 We summarize them in something we call ‘design guides’.
 Sticking to the guidelines and rules in these guides will ensure that your model will be printable.
 That’s why we ask all designers to take a look at the design guide of their material of choice before ordering their print.

 But of course, in practice it isn’t often as easy, and modeling errors can and will occur.
 That’s why we’ve installed a system to spot most of these mistakes.
 Not only does this allow us to identify unprintable files, but we will also give you feedback on what went wrong.
-In some case we might even be able to fix the errors on the spot!
+In some cases we might even be able to fix the errors on the spot!

 File Repair and Consultation on Modeling Issues